sttachoires/pgm/INSTALL.md

     unzip master.zip

-Then, go to the `pitrery-x.y` directory and edit `config.mk` to fit your system.
+Then, go to the `pgm-master` directory and edit `config.mk` to fit your system.
 Once done run `make` (or `gmake`) to replace the interpreter and paths in the scripts:

-    make
+    make all

 Finally, install it, as root:

     make install

+Then

+    make checkinstall

-By default, the files are installed in `/usr/local`:
+By default, the files are installed in `/home/pgm`:

-* scripts are installed in `/usr/local/bin`
+* scripts are installed in `/home/pgm/bin`

-* actions used by pitrery are installed in `/usr/local/lib/pgm`
+* actions used by pgm are installed in `/home/pgm/lib/pgm`

-* configuration samples are installed in `/usr/local/etc/pgm`
+* configuration samples are installed in `/home/pgm/etc/pgm`

-* manual pages are installed in `/usr/local/share/man`
+* manual pages are installed in `/home/pgm/share/pgm/man`